 Have you ever created a project plan and documented assumptions that need to be true in order for the project to be successful?
-Assumptions are relied-upon, specific circumstances.
-They are accepted as true, real and certain without requiring proof.
-Assumptions are the starting place, as they document what is accepted as “known” to the team, and provide a good base for team collection and brainstorming of risk and issue data.
+Assumptions are relied-on, specific circumstances.
+They are accepted as true, real, and certain without requiring proof.
+Assumptions are the starting place, as they document what is accepted as “known” to the team and provide a good base for team collection and brainstorming of risk and issue data.

 For example, you assume that your customers will be available for a minimum of 20 hours per week throughout the project.
 Because you’ve made this assumption, you’re relying on the customers to be available, to avoid delays in the project schedule.

 Assumptions should be tracked throughout the project lifecycle, to confirm they are still presented as true.
-If an assumption is deemed as no longer valid, it becomes an “unknown” factor within the project.
+If an assumption is deemed no longer valid, it becomes an “unknown” factor within the project.
 It becomes a risk.
 Risks are uncertain events that could positively or negatively affect the project.
-Risk is always connected with uncertainty and consequently risk management is a set of techniques for controlling the uncertainty in a project.
+Risks are always connected with uncertainty.
+Consequently risk management is a set of techniques for controlling the uncertainty in a project.
 Keep in mind that risks can also arise independently and not be tied to an assumption, but all risks should be managed.

-So if you assume your customers will be available for 20 hours per week, a pending management decision may cause their availability to become limited to only 12–15 hours a week.
-Now there is an “unknown” that can affect the project.
+If you assume that your customers will be available for 20 hours per week, a pending management decision may cause their availability to become limited to only 12 to 15 hours a week.
+Now there is an unknown that can affect the project.
 Projects that do not track and manage risks do so at their own peril.
 The most severe risks are those that threaten to delay task, phase, or project end dates; increase the budget; overwhelm; or all three.

-Project risks have the following attributes:
+Project risks have these attributes:

-Their presence is generally known at the beginning of the project.
+Their presence generally is known at the beginning of the project.
 This is why collecting requirements of risk from the beginning of the project is crucial.

 They can exist only at a specific point in the project, or they can persist throughout the life of the project.